oritromax/bootsplate/README.md

 ## Learn Things

 As you reading this, That mean you are pretty familier with HTML, CSS.
 Probably with bootstrap too.
-But to keep thing clear, Lets take a look inside the jar.
+But to keep things clear, Lets take a look inside the jar.

 ## The core of HTML5 Boilerplate